Student Attendance, Conduct and Behaviour

-For safety reasons the wearing of earrings (including studs) string bracelets, or other jewellery is not permitted during sporting activities, PE or swimming.
-These items are safety hazards not only to the wearer but also to other pupils and staff.
-If ears are newly pierced studs may remain in place for a period of six weeks only.
-During this period they must be taped for all physical activities.
+For safety reasons, the wearing of earrings (including studs) string bracelets, or other jewellery is not permitted during sporting activities, PE or swimming.
+These items are safety hazards not only to the wearer but also to other students and staff.
+If ears are newly pierced, studs may remain in place for a period of six weeks only.
+During this period they must be covered with a band-aid for all physical activities.

 Students who break major school rules or who persist in violating other school rules may be sent to the Principal.
 At his/her discretion, the Principal may take one or more of the following actions:

 - Assigning of consequences

 - Suspension of the student pending a conference with parents

 - Referral of the matter to the Director